Safety Within MSD of Martinsville

 MSD of Martinsville Tip Line

-Students who need to leave school early due to an emergency are required to sign out at their school’s front office.
+Students who need to leave school early due to an emergency are required to sign out at the main office of their school.
 When leaving school, students are only allowed to be picked up by parents, guardians, or emergency contacts listed in Skyward.
 (Please review contact info in Skyward.)

 - Weather – If a weather emergency happens during school, teachers will provide instruction to their classroom.
 Emergency procedures are posted in each room.
 Students are expected to follow instructions without delay or interference.